RattleyCooper/warble/README.md

 ## Installation

-Download this repository and run `nimble install` in the root directory.
+Download this repository and run `nimble install` in the repository's directory.

 ## Examples